redlovespython/slangTranslator/README.md

 ### Translating Received Messages

-- Right-click on any message and select "Translate Slang"
+- Right-click or hover over any message to translate slang
 - The translated message will appear below the original

 ### Translating Your Messages